oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

-# Integrate MicroTx Client Libraries with XA Sample Application
+# Integrate MicroTx Client Libraries with the Banking and Trading Application

 ## Introduction